-We are a leading provider of products, health science solutions, technologies, expertise and services that deliver complete workflows from discovery to development, and solutions for the diagnostics diagnosis to cure.
-Revvity is revolutionizing what's possible in healthcare, with specialized focus areas in translational multi-omics technologies, biomarker identification, imaging, prediction, screening, detection and life sciences.
-Through our advanced technologies diagnosis, informatics and differentiated solutions, we address critical issues that help to improve lives and the world around us. more.
+We are a leading provider of health science solutions, technologies, expertise and services that deliver complete workflows from discovery to development, and diagnosis to cure.
+Revvity is revolutionizing what's possible in healthcare, with specialized focus areas in translational multi-omics technologies, biomarker identification, imaging, prediction, screening, detection and diagnosis, informatics and more.

-The principal products and services of our two operating reportable segments are:
+The principal products and services of our two reportable segments are:

 - Life Sciences.
-As a result of the sale of the Business, the former Discovery & Analytical Solutions segment is now referred to as the Life Sciences segment.
-This segment provides products and services targeted towards the life sciences market. customers. - Diagnostics.
-Develops diagnostics, tools and applications focused on clinically oriented customers, especially within the areas of reproductive health, immunodiagnostics emerging market diagnostics and applied genomics markets. genomics.
+Provides products and services targeted towards life sciences customers. - Diagnostics.
+Develops diagnostics, tools and applications focused on clinically-oriented customers, especially within the areas of reproductive health, emerging market diagnostics and applied genomics.